EnterpriseDB/tpa/docs/src/configure-cluster.md

 # Cluster configuration

-With TPAexec, the way to make any configuration change to a cluster is to edit config.yml and run the provision/deploy/test cycle.
+With TPA, the way to make any configuration change to a cluster is to edit config.yml and run the provision/deploy/test cycle.
 The process is carefully designed to be idempotent, and to make changes only in response to a change in the configuration or a change on the instances.